 Here are a few examples in God’s word concerning God’s view and God’s judgement about nominal Christians and those who are religious but yet are self-deceived due to false doctrine:

 There is so much we can learn from Matthew 7:21-23.
 The fact that Jesus called these nominal Christians “lawless” or “iniquitous” shows that they lived a life that was deliberately and habitually sinful and contrary to God’s word and God’s principles even though they claimed to be real Christians.
 God wants people who walk the talk.
 God wants Christians who put into practice His teachings and values.
 According to Jesus, not everyone who calls Him “Lord, Lord” is a real, true Christian, but he who obeys His will.
 Are you a religious person or are you a person seeking and obeying the will of God in your life?
 The reason why Jesus dismisses these false believers is because they “practice lawlessness”.
+They loved to practice lawlessness.
+An example is a certain group of the homosexual movement which claims to be Christian whilst practicing or engaging in homosexual activities.
 Their lifestyle, their actions and what they claim to believe were not corresponding; on one hand they called Him “Lord, Lord”, but yet what they practiced habitually in their lives did not show / testify that Jesus was in fact the Lord of their lives.

 Nominal Christians do not correctly interpret the scriptures.
-They distort the meaning of various scriptures so that they can justify ungodly and self-serving behaviours.
+They distort the meaning of various scriptures so that they can justify ungodly and self-serving behaviour.
+For example, certain cults like the Jehovah’s Witness do not believe that Jesus is God.
+Neither do they believe in hell or in salvation by grace.
+Yet they call themselves Christians.
 Nominal Christians do not like to be corrected by the truth in God’s word which is why they would try to distort the scriptures.
 They also dislike godly rebuke and instructions.
 A nominal Christian would rather listen to preaching or issues that do not rebuke his/her sinful lifestyle.

 The nominal Christian does not demonstrate the character of Jesus.
 To be Christian also means to be “like Jesus”.
 When we become Christians, Jesus wants us to imitate Him in many different ways.
 One of the reasons why He came to earth was to teach us and set an example for us as to who we should live, treat others and relate with God.
 When we become born again Christians our conduct and behavior must encourage others to believe in Christ.